aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.builder/svgstyleelementbuilder/title/_index.md

 ---
 title: SVGStyleElementBuilder.Title
 second_title: Aspose.SVG for .NET API Reference
-description: SVGStyleElementBuilder method.
+description: SVGStyleElementBuilder Title method.
 Sets the title attribute of the SVG style element.
 This attribute provides an advisory title for the style element which can be useful for accessibility and tool-tip text
 type: docs
 weight: 60
 url: /net/aspose.svg.builder/svgstyleelementbuilder/title/